Cybrid-app/cybrid-sdk-web/library/README.md

 To use the application via html load it into your index.html as a script.

+The script registers `cybrid-app` as a web-component in your window.

 > NOTE: If you are embedding this library in an Angular application you will want to omit `cybrid-sdk-ui.polyfills.js` to avoid duplication of `zone.js`

 ```html